howilearnstatistics/howilearnstatistics.github.io/_posts/2019-2-5-t-statistics-f-statistics.md

 Now we know about the theory of t-test, F test and their application in linear regression. t-test gives us t-value and p-value, which tell us whether there is correlation between two variables or not.
 On the other hand, F test gives us a bigger picture, F test helps us to test null hypothesis when there are multiple variables involved.

-t-test and F test serve different purpose and they are not comparable.
-In complex dataset, we must conduct both test so we can firmly conclude relationships between variables.
+t-test and F test serve different purposes and they are not comparable.
+In complex dataset, we must conduct both tests so we can firmly conclude relationships between variables.
 Lucky for us, we don't have to do these tests by hand because R will compute these values for us.
-However, understanding the fundamental theory behind it will tremendously help us to avoide committing fallacy when doing data analysis.
+However, understanding the fundamental theory behind it will tremendously help us to avoid committing fallacy when doing data analysis.

 ![alt text](https://howilearnstatistics.github.io/images/optimization-in-linear-regression-3.png "Graph 3")